sara-sabr/ITStrategy/_pages/en/strategy-alternate-model.md

       - Security test results
       - API consumption statistics
       - Production deployment audit traces
-      - Product’s backlog items in scope of the DevOps team’s cadence
+      - Product's backlog items in scope of the DevOps team's cadence
-      - Product’s availability statistics
+      - Product's availability statistics
-4. Security Assessment & Authority (SA&A) uses the XXXAlternate-SA&AXXX methodology
+4. Security Assessment & Authority (SA&A) uses the Alternate-SA&A methodology
-5. Accessibility Assessment uses the XXXAlternate-AccessibiltyXXX methodology
+5. Accessibility Assessment uses the Alternate-Accessibility methodology
-6. Audit Assessment uses the XXXAlternate-AuditXXX methodology
+6. Audit Assessment uses the Alternate-Audit methodology
 7. IT Projects allow DevOps teams to collaborate directly with business subject matter experts using a method of their choice
 8. IT Projects release working IT products in production at minimum every 6 months
 9. IT Projects start only when the following is true: